67 free family-friendly days out in South Wales

 The hands-on exhibits at this museum tell the history of Caerphilly, while it’s worth visiting on the last Saturday of each month to see the original Victorian winding engine in action.

-We all know about the shows, but Wales Millennium Centre has lots of free performances in the foyer, as well its Family Saturdays craft sessions (11am-4pm) where you can enjoy some family-friendly arts and crafts with a different theme every week.
-This summer will see the opening of a Roald Dahl-themed interactive exhibition.
+We all know about the shows, but Wales Millennium Centre has lots of free performances in the foyer, as well its Family Saturdays craft sessions (11am-4pm) where you can enjoy some family-friendly arts and crafts with a different theme every week, plus free craft events during school holidays.
 More details to be announced.

 I hope you find this list useful!
 We’re certainly lucky in South Wales to have so many amazing free attractions to visit.